Ching'amba Water Tank Project – Malawi

 Ching’amba village is a rural community located in the central region of Malawi, about 60 km west of Lake Malawi.
 It is bordered by a wildlife reserve.

 The community’s income comes mostly from the sale of tobacco and soy.
 Corn is also produced.
-During the dry season people who are able to irrigate have small gardens where typically tomato and mustard are grown.
+During the dry season, people who are able to irrigate have small gardens where typically tomatoes and mustard are grown.

 The tank is made of cement and bricks, 3.5 meters in diameter and 2 meters in depth.
 It is filled with water by a solar-powered pump.